 Current EU Citizens living in the UK can also sign up for email update alerts, and information on developments about the next steps they need to take to secure settled status here.

-At Prestige Recruitment, we’re 100% committed to supporting candidates from EU countries, and to keeping them updated with all the changes, legislation and processes regarding settlement and working, both now and after Brexit, in whatever form it takes.
+At Prestige Recruitment, we’re 100% committed to supporting candidates from EU countries, and to keep them updated with all the changes, legislation and processes regarding settlement and working, both now and after Brexit, in whatever form it takes.

 Our team members are always happy to provide honest, expert advice and support, and we can signpost candidates to all the right information and resources needed to ensure they can continue to work and live in the UK after Brexit.

-For additional information, or proactive recruitment support, contact your local Prestige office today.
+For additional information or proactive recruitment support, contact your local Prestige office today.